mbruszewski/project_comments/README.md

 ## 6. When we already know what project need to have in terms of fields/data, what should have comment ?

 Comment need just username and text.

+## 7. Does project need to have status?
+How to we manage statuses (state machine or just a list) ?

+Project need to have status, let's say for now it will have only: new, pending, cancelled, finished.
+For now let's just do a dropdown in a form, we don't need state machine.